kigawas/kigawas.github.io/_posts/2018-11-22-y-combinator-in-python.md

 ## How to use Y-combinator

-You may want to ask, how should we use this weird thing to implement recursions without defining any function?
-Let's start from the factorial calculation.
+You may want to ask, how should we use this weird thing to implement recursions __without__ defining any function?
+Well, let's start from the factorial calculation.

 ### First trying

-In normal way, you will write it like:
+In normal way, you might write something like:

 ```python
 def fac(n):